Japanese Motif Embroidery Kit

 MINI MAGNETIC MINDER:

 If you just need a small needle minder or want to be able to attach it to the embroidery floss organizers then you can assemble the small cherry blossom magnetic needle minder.
 Very simple.
 Just cut (and engrave) the two cherry blossom pieces.
 Insert and glue a 10mm magnet (or adjust the hole to be the size you need) and then add a small 10mm circle of veneer to hide it.
-You can use the same cut hole for the veneer.
+You can use the same cut hole in the file to cut the veneer.
 Instead, I made a little cherry blossom cover out of walnut veneer scrap which is included in the file.
 It’s up to you what look you prefer.

 This thing is so useful!
 You can magnetize it anywhere within reach or stick it right to your embroidery itself by sticking a second magnet or disk of metal behind it ( I happened to have some blank golf markers that I used to test this).